BioinfoIPBLN/reanalyzerGSE/README.md

 	        -G | -GSM_filter # GSM ids (one or several, separated by comma and no space) within the GSE entry to restrict the analysis to.
 An alternative to requesting a stop with -S to reorganize the downloaded files manually
 	        -S | -stop # Manual stop so the automatically downloaded files can be manually modified ('yes' or 'no', by default) -pR | -pattern_to_remove # A pattern to exclude matching samples from downstream R processing only, i.e. QC figures and DGE analyses (by default 'none').
 Unlike -regex/-regexExclude which filter raw reads before alignment, this option keeps all samples through alignment and counting but excludes matching ones at the R analysis stage.
 Useful for removing outlier samples without re-running the full pipeline (e.g. resume from -Dm step4)
-	        -Dec | -differential_expr_comparisons # Whether to restrict the differential expression analyses to only some of the possible comparisons or reorder the 'treatment' and 'control' elements of the comparison ('no', by default, or a comma-separated list specifying separated by '\\' the elements in the comparison, which you could get from a preliminar previous run, e.g. 'A//B,C//D,D//A'...)
+	        -Dec | -differential_expr_comparisons # Restrict differential expression analyses to specific comparisons and control log2FC direction ('no' by default).
+Provide a comma-separated list using 'vs' (or '//' for backward compat) as separator, e.g. 'A7vsP0,P20vsP0'.
+The ORDER matters: the FIRST element is the numerator, so positive log2FC = higher expression in the first element

 	        #### Functional enrichment/networking analyses
 	        -cPm | -clusterProfiler_method # Method for adjusting p.value in clusterProfiler iterations (one of 'holm','hochberg','hommel','bonferroni','BH','BY,'none', or 'fdr', by default)